 Home Health Care

-Home health care is a $57.6 billion a year industry in the United States, with approximately 7.6 million individuals receiving care because of acute illness, long-term health conditions, permanent disability or terminal illness, according to the National Association for Home Care and Hospice.
+Home health care is a $83.2 billion a year industry in the United States1, with approximately 7.6 million individuals receiving care2 because of acute illness, long-term health conditions, permanent disability or terminal illness, according to the National Association for Home Care and Hospice.
 Home health care organizations include home health care agencies, home care aide organizations and hospices.

-For the Cost of Long Term-Care Study, over 2,000 home care organizations were surveyed in December 2012.
+For the Cost of Long Term-Care Study, 13,000 home care organizations were surveyed in 2014.
 Key findings include:

-- The region with the highest hourly rate for certified Home Health Aides (HHAs) is the region outside of the Minneapolis/St. Paul metropolitan area in Minnesota and costs $35.42 per hour.
+- The region with the highest average hourly rate for certified Home Health Aides (HHAs) is Casper, Wyoming and costs $30.83 per hour.

-- The region with the lowest average hourly rate for Home Health Aides (HHAs) is Mobile, Ala., and costs $13.67 per hour.
+- The region with the lowest average hourly rate for Home Health Aides (HHAs) is Jackson, Mississippi, and costs $16.10 per hour.

 Assisted Living Facilities

-Approximately one million Americans make their home in one of approximately 30,000 assisted living facilities in the U.S. today, and this number is projected to grow.
+Assisted Living Facilities (ALF) have increased in popularity as an alternative to in-home or nursing home care.
+In a 1996 study, 20% of those who needed long-term care (LTC) received care in an ALF; by 2013 that had increased to 45% receiving care there1.
+Approximately one million Americans make their home in one of approximately 31,000 assisted living facilities in the U.S. today according to the Assisted Living Federation of America.
+And this number is projected to grow.
 The U.S. Census Bureau reports that 26 states are projected to double their 65-and-older population between 2000 and 2030.
 By 2050 there will be an estimated 86 million people in the U.S. who are 65 years or older, fueling the demand for assisted living facilities.

 Assisted living provides coordinated, personalized 24-hour assistance and support (both scheduled and unscheduled) in a congregate residential setting.
 The choices, privacy, independence and rights of the persons served are proactively protected and promoted as an essential part of assisted living's core values and mission.

-For the Cost of Long-Term Care Study, more than 2,000 assisted living facilities were surveyed in December 2012.
+For the Cost of Long-Term Care Study, 12,500 assisted living facilities were surveyed in 2014.
 Key findings include:

-- The region with the most expensive average monthly rate for a private, single occupancy unit in an assisted living facility is Bridgeport/Stamford/Norwalk, Conn., and costs $6,630 per month.
+- The region with the most expensive average monthly rate for a private, single occupancy unit in an assisted living facility is New York/Northern New Jersey/Long Island, NY-NJ-CT-PA., and costs $6,194 per month.

-- The region with the lowest average monthly rate for a private, single occupancy unit in an assisted living facility is El Paso, Texas, and costs $1,638 per month.
+- The region with the lowest average monthly rate for a private, single occupancy unit in an assisted living facility is Fargo-Moorhead, ND-MN, and costs $2,678 per month.

 The nursing home industry is composed of establishments primarily engaged in providing inpatient nursing and rehabilitative services.
 The care is generally provided for an extended period of time to individuals requiring skilled nursing care.

-- The region with the most expensive daily rate for a private room in a nursing home is Anchorage, Alaska, and costs $927 per day.
+- The region with the most expensive average daily rate for a private room in a nursing home is Bridgeport-Stamford-Norwalk, CT, and costs $487 per day.

-- The region with the least expensive daily average rate for a private room in a nursing home is the region outside of the Minneapolis/St. Paul metropolitan area in Minnesota and costs $130 per day.
+- The region with the least expensive daily average rate for a private room in a nursing home is the non-metropolitan region of the Missouri and costs $154 per day.